-"You will know the truth, and the truth will set you free" (John 8:32)

-a.
-Return to the Catechism
+"You will know the truth, and the truth will set you free" (John a.
+Return to the Catechism b.
+Recover Apologetics c.
+Form the Conscience

 The Catechism of the Catholic Church is an essential tool for the catechist.
 It cannot be replaced by personal opinions or pedagogical trends.
 It is the authorized and systematic compendium of the entire Catholic faith and must be at the center of all formation.